boeni-industries/aico/docs/architecture/message_bus.md

 - **Autonomy**: Modules can operate independently based on events
 - **Performance**: Binary serialization optimizes for speed and size
 - **Cross-Platform**: Consistent message format across all platforms and devices
+- **Security**: Mandatory CurveZMQ encryption ensures all communication is protected

-By providing a standardized communication backbone, the message bus facilitates the complex interactions required for AICO's proactive agency, emotional presence, personality consistency, and multi-modal embodiment across its federated device network.
+By providing a standardized, secure communication backbone, the message bus facilitates the complex interactions required for AICO's proactive agency, emotional presence, personality consistency, and multi-modal embodiment across its federated device network.